 If the cancer is in the lower part of your rectum, your surgeon will not be able to leave enough of the rectum behind for it to work properly.
 So, the surgeon removes your anus and rectum completely.
 This is called an abdominoperineal resection (AP resection for short).
 Then the surgeon makes a permanent colostomy opening on your abdomen.
 After this type of surgery you have 2 wounds – a wound on your abdomen and a second wound where your anus has been closed.

 Keyhole surgery seems to be as good as traditional open operations at getting rid of the cancer.
 We know from research that people who have this type of surgery may have less pain and get back to normal more quickly.
 You may also leave hospital sooner.
-In August 2006 the National Institute for Health and Clinical Excellence (NICE) approved laparoscopic bowel surgery as a possible alternative to traditional open surgery for people with bowel cancer.
-But your doctor should talk to you beforehand about the risks and benefits of both types of surgery.
-Surgeons must have additional specialist training to perform this operation.
-The NHS aims to offer laparoscopic surgery in all hospitals by 2012.
+Your doctor will talk to you beforehand about the risks and benefits of both types of surgery.

 Usually surgery for bowel cancer is planned in advance, after tests have found the cancer.
 But sometimes the cancer completely blocks the bowel at the time it is found.
 This is called bowel obstruction.
 In this situation you need an operation straight away.
 The surgeon may put a tube called a stent into the bowel during an endoscopy.
 The stent holds the bowel open so that it can work normally again.
 Or you may have immediate surgery to remove the tumour from the bowel.
 There is information about this type of operation in the surgery for bowel obstruction section.